snowflakedb/snowpark-python/snowpark_style_guide.md

 ## Type Hints

-As illustrated in the above [UDF Registration][#UDF Registration], the typing info must be provided.
+As illustrated in the section about [UDF Registration][#UDF Registration], the typing info must be provided.
 Other than inputting types as parameters, you can also provide the typing information through Python type hints.
 It makes the code more cohesive and self-explanatory.